ksoichiro/gradle-web-resource-plugin/README.md

             install name: "jquery", version: "1.10.2"
 ```

 The following notations are valid but cannot be offline even when cache exists because they can be resolved to several versions.
-To fix version with cache might cause problems, especially in team development.
+To lock version with cache might cause problems, especially in team development.

 ```gradle
 webResource {